-Recently, one of our collaboration coordinators, Sydney Giannell, did a Facebook Live interview with Dr. Pari Ghodsi about postpartum depression (PPD).
-Dr. Pari is board certified and an active fellow of the American College of Obstetrics and Gynecology.
-She currently practices in Los Angeles.
-It was such an informative interview (thanks to great questions from our BraveMoms) that we just had to share it here (lightly edited for readability).
+Dr. Pari Ghodsi did a Facebook Live interview with us about postpartum depression (PPD).
+Board certified and an active fellow of the American College of Obstetrics and Gynecology, Dr. Pari currently practices in Los Angeles.
+It was such an informative interview (thanks to great questions from Sydney Giannell and our BraveMoms) that we just had to share it here (lightly edited for readability).
 For more information on postpartum depression, check out The Many Faces of PPD.

 Sydney: I think I was about four months postpartum when I was diagnosed with postpartum depression.